 Can I add in fillings to this low carb Keto Cornbread?

 YES!
 This may be the best part of making this “cornbread” recipe.
-Here’s a few ideas:
+Here are a few ideas:

 blackberry + sage